htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

 Release Notes:

-..
-HTCondor version 10.0.9 released on Month Date, 2023.
+- HTCondor version 10.0.9 released on September 28, 2023.

-- HTCondor version 10.0.9 not yet released.

 New Features:

-- Updated *condor_upgrade_check* script to check and warn about known incompatibilites introduced in the feature series for HTCondor ``V10`` that can cause issues when upgrading to a newer version (i.e. HTCondor ``V23``).
+- Updated *condor_upgrade_check* script to check and warn about known incompatibilities introduced in the feature series for HTCondor ``V10`` that can cause issues when upgrading to a newer version (i.e. HTCondor ``V23``).
   :jira:`1960`